A SLO County road washed out during 2023 storms. Now a temporary bridge replaces it

 But in November, Paulding worked with county staff to find leftover funds from other bridge projects to finance the project, the release said.

 “This project is really about persistence and problem-solving,” Paulding said in the release.
-“When some questioned the necessity of this bridge and the board initially turned it down, the south county community didn’t give up.
+“When some questioned the necessity of this bridge and the board initially turned it down, the South County community didn’t give up.
 We rolled up our sleeves and kept pushing until we found a way to make this bridge happen and regain the access this community needs and deserves.”